 - There's a folk story about a little boy bemoaning that he's getting too big to sit in his mother's lap; his mother tells him that he can always walk to the horizon and be tiny again.
 Hilarity Ensues when he does just that and ends up two inches tall ("As tall as my thumb" was the measurement given in the story).

 - A guru in one of the The Hitchhiker's Guide to the Galaxy books has the ability to step between a series of pillars and the mountains behind them.

 - In the Discworld novel Sourcery, the Sourceror has this power.

-- A David Macaulay book had a picture of the "discovery of the vanishing point," a bunch of cowboys standing around looking at a spot where parallel train tracks meet.
+- David Macaulay's book Great Moments In Architecture contains a picture of the "discovery of the vanishing point," a bunch of cowboys standing around looking at a spot where parallel train tracks meet.